Vietnam Itineraries: Suggestions by Local Experts

 UK Citizens

-For UK citizens planning to visit Vietnam, if your stay is 45 days or less, you don't need a visa.
+For UK citizens planning to visit Vietnam, if your stay is 45 days or less, you do not need a visa.
 However, if your stay in Vietnam is going to surpass 45 days, you will need to apply for a visa.
 This can be done in multiple ways:

 US Citizens

 If you are a US citizen planning to visit Vietnam, you are required to have a visa to enter the country.
-Unlike some SE Asia countries and the UK, US citizens, do not qualify for a visa exemption rule.
+Unlike some Southeast Asian countries and the UK, US citizens do not qualify for a visa exemption.
 This makes the journey somewhat more complicated, but still entirely feasible thanks to modern systems like the e-visa.
-An e-visa grants you permission to soak in the natural and cultural beauty of Vietnam for up to 30 days,
+An e-visa allows you to experience the natural and cultural beauty of Vietnam for up to 30 days.

 To ensure a smooth trip, read all about the visa regulations in Vietnam.